Catherine-Chisom/Finsight-Hub/README.md

 - [ ] Reminder to login the daily expenses at the close of day.
 The time for this will be set by the user.

 ## How can you use this app?
+- Signup by providing your contact details.
+- Set up your account by inputing your estimated expenses.
+- Input the time of say you will be available to input the data.
+- Set reminders so it doesn't skip your mind.